Thomas Pynchon: 1960s

 Pynchon created the "muted post horn" as a symbol for the secret "Trystero" society in The Crying of Lot 49.

-After resigning from Boeing, Pynchon spent some time in New York and Mexico before moving to California, where he was reportedly based for much of the 1960s and early 1970s, most notably in a small downstairs apartment at 217 33rd St. in Manhattan Beach where he lived as he was composing what became Gravity's Rainbow.
+After resigning from Boeing, he spent some time in New York and Mexico before moving to California, where he was reportedly based for much of the 1960s and early 1970s, most notably in a small downstairs apartment at 217 33rd St. in Manhattan Beach where he lived as he was composing what became Gravity's Rainbow.

 In 1964 he applied to study mathematics as a graduate student at the University of California, Berkeley, but was turned down.

 In an April 1964 letter to his agent, Candida Donadio, Pynchon wrote that he had four novels in progress, announcing: "If they come out on paper anything like they are inside my head then it will be the literary event of the millennium."

-From the mid-1960s Pynchon regularly provided blurbs and introductions for a wide range of novels and nonfiction works.
+From the mid-1960s he regularly provided blurbs and introductions for a wide range of novels and nonfiction works.
 He contributed an appreciation of Oakley Hall's Warlock in a feature called "A Gift of Books" in the December 1965 issue of Holiday.
 Pynchon wrote that Hall "has restored to the myth of Tombstone its full, mortal, blooded humanity ...
 It is this deep sensitivity to abysses that makes Warlock, I think, one of our best American novels.
-For we are a nation that can, many of us, toss with all aplomb our candy wrapper into the Grand Canyon itself, snap a color shot and drive away; and we need voices like Oakley Hall’s to remind us how far that piece of paper, still fluttering brightly behind us, has to fall."
+For we are a nation that can, many of us, toss with all aplomb our candy wrapper into the Grand Canyon itself, snap a color shot and drive away; and we need voices like Oakley Hall's to remind us how far that piece of paper, still fluttering brightly behind us, has to fall."

 In December 1965, Pynchon politely turned down an invitation from Stanley Edgar Hyman to teach literature at Bennington College, writing that he had resolved, two or three years earlier, to write three novels at once.
 Pynchon described the decision as "a moment of temporary insanity", but said he was "too stubborn to let any of them go, let alone all of them."

 Pynchon's second novel, The Crying of Lot 49, was published a few months later in 1966.
 Whether it was one of the three or four novels Pynchon had in progress is not known, but in a 1965 letter to Donadio, Pynchon had written that he was in the middle of writing a "potboiler".
 When the book grew to 155 pages, he called it "a short story, but with gland trouble", and hoped that Donadio could "unload it on some poor sucker."